 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression usually occurs five to seven days after the drug is given, and may increase your risk of infection, fatigue, and bleeding.
+This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - Changes in your liver function.
-Your doctor will monitor your liver function as needed.
+Your doctor will check your liver function as needed.

-- Diarrhea that may last for several days
+- Loose bowel movements (diarrhea) that may last for a few days

 - Soreness of the mouth and throat.
-You may have red areas, white patches, or sores that are painful.
+You may have red areas, white patches, or sores that hurt.

 Possible Side Effects (Less Common)